Fast and/or free shipping is one of the most important factors that plays into the buying decision for online shoppers.

 Since the size of the package is a factor in the cost of shipping, it’s important to choose packaging that fits just right so you don’t get overcharged for shipping in a larger box.

-Be sure to get familiar with dimensional weight (DIM), a pricing technique used by carriers that takes package density into account to determine shipping rates.
+Be sure to get familiar with dimensional weight (DIM), a pricing technique used by couriers that takes package density into account to determine shipping rates.
 So even if you have a lightweight package, if it’s large, it can be more expensive to ship.

 Some items may even be best shipped using envelopes and poly mailers to reduce package weight and shipping costs.